|

 "Yes, melmenya," he said, with one of his radiant smiles,

-"Elves," said Eowyn, "are nothing like men."
+she said, "are nothing like men."

-And both women exchanged knowing smiles.
+And the two women exchanged knowing smiles.

 The ceiling of the Great Hall was supported by thick wooden beams